 Watts Bar Reservoir

-The ecological health of Watts Bar Reservoir has been monitored using the same methodology since 1994.
+The ecological health of Watts Bar Reservoir has been monitored using the same methodology since 1994 — usually on a two-year cycle.
 Ecological health evaluations focus on five indicators: dissolved oxygen, chlorophyll, sediment quality, benthic macroinvertebrate community (bottom life), and the fish assemblage.
-TVA monitors four locations on Watts Bar Reservoir—the deep, still water near the dam, called the forebay (Tennessee River Mile 532.5); the middle part of the reservoir (Tennessee River Mile 560.8); and the riverlike areas at the extreme upper end of the reservoir in the Tennessee (miles 600 to 601) and Clinch (miles 19 to 22) Rivers, called inflows—usually on a two-year cycle.
+Monitoring takes place at four stations on Watts Bar Reservoir — the deep, still water near the dam, called the forebay (Tennessee River Mile 532.5); the middle part of the reservoir (Tennessee River Mile 560.8); and the riverlike areas at the extreme upper end of the reservoir in the Tennessee (miles 600 to 601) and Clinch (miles 19 to 22) Rivers, called inflows.
+Each ecological indicator is monitored at the forebay and mid-reservoir locations.
+Only bottom life and the fish assemblage are assessed at the inflow locations.

 To view or export the data, click on the menu in the top-right corner of the chart.